• Link to Mail

 Historically Speaking

 There may be a substantial difference in the masonry walls in buildings built during the last 40 to 50 years compared to those constructed earlier.
 Walls became thinner as designers began to more effectively exploit the compressive strength of masonry.
 This was done by using higher-strength masonry materials and mortars.
 But this change came at the expense of flexibility; as such, today’s masonry walls and foundations are often more brittle than their massive ancestors and, therefore, particularly susceptible to stress-induced damage.
-That’s why homeowners should be vigilant with their homeowner maintenance plan by occasionally checking the condition of their home’s foundation, along with any masonry walls.
+As home inspectors we encourage homeowners to be vigilant with their homeowner maintenance plan by occasionally checking the condition of their home’s foundation, along with any masonry walls.

 Home Run Inspections, LLC